 Healthcare today involves aspects we never used to consider, including advancements in information technology and data management, virtual/mobile health and telemedicine, and specialty and disruptive competition from alternative (and unlikely) providers.
 More and more patients are being treated in an outpatient setting, which is greatly affecting care delivery in hospitals.
 What used to be considered a complex industry has surpassed its own complexity.

 But providing healthcare services has become more expensive than ever imagined.
 Since the middle of the 20th century, healthcare has consumed an increasingly large-some believe disproportionate-share of U.S. resources.
-Total health expenditures grew from \$246 billion in 1980 to \$3.8 trillion in 2012.
-Projections show this rate slowing due to health reform efforts (3.6 percent growth rate in 2013, the slowest on record11), but still reaching \$5 trillion by 2022.12
+However, some progress in slowing healthcare costs is beginning to show.
+National health spending in 2012 was \$3.8 trillion, and this remained level by the end of 2019.
+But projected spending by 2027 is \$6 trillion, due to higher expected enrollment growth in Medicare as the population ages.9 oon, the cornerstone of healthcare will no longer be the hospital.